 EDUC 175 Introduction to Teaching 3 cr.
-(2 + 2)
+(2+2)

-Survey of the historical, social, political, philosophical, cultural, legal and economic forces that shape the American public K-12 school system, including teaching as a profession, current issues in educational reform, and the challenges of information technology and diversity.
-This course also has a field experience component.
+Survey of the historical, social, political, philosophical, cultural, legal, and economic forces, including the family, that shape the American public K-12 school system.
+Topics include teaching as a profession, current issues in educational reform, and the challenges of information technology and diversity.

-EDUC 176 Foundations of American Education
+EDUC 176 Foundations of American Education 3 cr.